sadiesawyer/shieldher/README.md

 - Image upload support for screenshots and evidence
 - PDF export for incident logs
 - Frontend UI for login, scanning, and reviewing incidents
-- Admin view for advocates or legal professionals
-- Breach alert system for compromised emails
-- Multi-language support for broader accessibility

 ## Current Status